vmleon/OracleATPGettingStarted/lab300/README.md

 ## Metrics of your Autonomous Database

-Comve back to your Oracle Cloud Web Console.
+Come back to your Oracle Cloud Web Console.
 In the details page of your Autonomous Database.

 ![Metrics](../images/metrics_1.png)